Charles-Zhang-Somewhere/Somewhere/README.md

 	* Use `\`\`two tilts\`\`` with functional expression for math equations - but devising DSL is a dangerous thing because you risk never having an implementation, so just use LaTex instead.
 19. Reflection on Hierarchical Structure: some might mistakenly think hierarchical structures are thus not useful or even bad - however hierarchical structures are indeed very powerful structures for organizing knowledge for trees are very efficient for searching purpose.
 However the biggest issue as we shall identify here, is trees are good only for relatively static data, e.g. English dictionary with thumb index - the reorganization cost is high - but that's exactly the case for personal data.
 Also it might occur that trees are better to model topological features (e.g. shapes of words or animals) rather than semantically features (which doesn't have solid forms).
 20. Everything: unambiguous, folder and file names can be utilized, not intended for organizing, very specific; XYPlorer: not pure, temporary for work sessions is good, limited capacity due to mechanism (click and drag) - again, only suitable for sessional work not permanent organization.
+21. Repository/Home: each Somewhere home is a repository, managed by SQLite database
+1. Physical (File) Name: File must exist and must be managed by Somewhere.
+This name for max efficiency depends on its database presence.
+We require only a max of'#DDDDDDDD' (database item ID) size of characters (when it's not unique).
+Notice a file's ID is guaranteed to be unique throughout **Somewhere repository lifetime**.
+2. Knowledge Link: knowledge item is linked by a either: item name (case sensitive), item ID (starting with # sign), tags list (start with t:), or a more general **search filter** (everything-lile, pending reference definition) (find: filter strings separated by space and quotes)
+3. (Reflection note) Key motivation: we find it perfectly fine for the purpose of managing personal data using a SQLite database as a back store for all tagging information or even with actual data contents, but manually editing data tables are not very efficient (even with the help of SQLite DB Browser it can still be less than optimal), and manually dealing with tabular cells is not that keyboard efficient as well.
+Instead of devising a completely new scheme, nowadays I value more data operability and wish to create a tool that augments existings infrastructure instead of creating new things, thus a very well-defined customized SQLite database with pre-defined table formats are used to manage those files.
+    * Later during the development, and partly inspired by some discussion with Author of Bookmark ninja, I realized this tool can also accomodating note taking purpose, with better integration with file linking (compared with and inspired by limitation of TiddlyWiki) - all we need is MD, and this can promote better data interopreability.
+In this case Tiddly Wiki becomes more of a plain indexed note tool.
+I do recognize this change of usage is mostly due to the limit of my phone's operating power, otherwise Tiddly wiki is very good for self-contained plain text notes.
+4. Homogenous Container: as proposed in MULTITUDE (theory treatment pending summary on detailed proposed knowledge management framework differentiating between tags and folders and how to properly use them).

 ## References